Mleng89/navbartemplate/README.md

 # Navbar template

-This is a very simple navbar template for anybody to use and tinker around with!
+This is a simple navbar template for anybody to use and tinker around with!
 I originally had some issues building out a responsive navbar and figured  other developers may be in the same boat as I was!

 ### Installation and running the repository